 How much does it cost to live on campus?

 You can find this current year's Room and Board rates and payment installment schedule under information for Future Residents.

 Does my Financial Aid pay for housing?

-If you have anticipated financial aid award for the 2017-2018 academic year, any remaining funds (after paying your University Tuition and Fees) will be applied toward your housing fees.
+If you have anticipated financial aid award for the academic year, any remaining funds (after paying your University Tuition and Fees) will be applied toward your housing fees.
 Please note: you must have sufficient financial aid award posted on your student account to cover your first installment.
-If your financial aid award is still pending, you must pay your first installment payment before Move-In on August 17, 2017.
+If your financial aid award is still pending, you must pay your first installment payment before Move-In Day in August.